netmindz/AuroraDrop-LXP/README.md

 The board was selected because the HUB75 driver has optimizations for the ESP32-S3 which makes it faster, and the DevKitM1 (`not` C1) board has a VERY advantageous pin arrangement that can be used to directly attach to the HUB75 connector (with some pin header bending!)

 The audio input is accomplished with the INMP441 microphone.
-Commonly available circular breakouts have the needed resistor and capacitor on the PCB.
+Commonly available circular breakout boards have the needed resistor and capacitor on the breakout.

 ## Latest Updates